Do you need help writing an effective grant proposal? If so, then you are in luck.

 What is a Grant?

 A grant is not free money, but it insinuates the funds given by the government (either local, state, or federal) to a person or group of people without any expectation of repayment.
-It can also be asked from a private local and international business to support a public-serving purpose or an issue that impacts the future of kids, for example.
+It can also be asked of a private local and international business to support a public-serving purpose or an issue that impacts the future of kids, for example.

 Besides these, there are many other reasons for which you can apply for grants.